ornl-training/julia-intro/episodes/02_01_Functions.md

   getindex(tree, ind)

   Gets the key present at index ind of the tree.
 Indexing is done in increasing order of key.

-  g[iter]

-  Return the subgraph induced by iter.
-Equivalent to induced_subgraph(g, iter)[1].
 ```

 Note that the documentation for all methods gets shown and Melissa needs to look